Sierra Boggess: Video blog productions

-Boggess has been involved in a number of extended blog series on the web often in association with Broadway.com.
-These have included the ten-part series titled Daae Days which includes two episodes where Boggess interviews between 15–20 fellow Broadway actresses who have also portrayed the role of Christine Daae in Phantom of the Opera over the many years of its production.
-Her second vlog Going Bridal went behind the scenes from rehearsals to opening It Shoulda Been You as Rebecca Steinberg.
+Boggess has been involved in a number of extended blog series, often in association with Broadway.com.
+These have included a ten-part series titled Daae Days, which includes two episodes in which Boggess interviews between 15 and 20 fellow Broadway actresses who have also portrayed Christine Daaé in The Phantom of the Opera over the many years of its production.
+Her second vlog, Going Bridal, went behind the scenes from rehearsals to opening It Shoulda Been You as Rebecca Steinberg.
 Boggess has also created a video series with her voice coach Mary Setrakian titled Tea and Spinklers also released in 2014.

 Personal life

+Boggess announced her engagement to producer and film director Stefano Da Frè on January 3, 2022.
+Stefano proposed to Sierra, while the couple were on holiday in Finland.
+The couple shared via Instagram that they were married at the Château at Coindre Hall in Huntington, New York, on April 23, 2023, with a portrait and a photo of the outdoor ceremony.
+In July, 2023 People Magazine featured Stefano and Sierra's wedding photos in an exclusive issue.

 Boggess' personal website describes her as an "avid yogi, vegetarian, and animal rights activist."
 She has frequently participated in Broadway Barks, a cat and dog adoption event founded by Bernadette Peters.

-Boggess announced her engagement to producer and film director Stefano Da Fre on January 3, 2022.